PetWalsh007/FYP-2025/frontend/README.md

 ## Components of the Frontend

-1. **Streamlit Application**:
+1. **Dash Application**:
+The main frontend for the platform.
+Allows users to interact with various data sources, graph raw data, complete analysis on various datasets and also graph processed data.
+The UI also allows for users to update the configuration of the front-end and add additional datasources.

-2. **Dash Application**:
+2. **Streamlit Application**:

-3. **Bokeh Application**:

-4. **Static Resources**:
-   - Shared assets such as HTML, CSS, and JavaScript files for styling and interactivity.
-   - Used to customise the appearance and layout of all frontend applications.
+Not fully developed as part of this project, but serves as a placeholder for routing with Nginx and also to showcase the possibility of the platform interacting with multiple frontend frameworks.